-An overweight woman with strong family history, who has had a long menstrual history [early periods (before 12 years) /late menopause (after 55 years)], & had childbirth after 30 years of age is at higher risk of developing breast cancer.
+An overweight woman with strong family history who has a long menstrual history [early periods (before 12 years) /late menopause (after 55 years)] & had childbirth after 30 years of age is at higher risk of developing breast cancer.

 There are some factors which cannot be changed, like: